Anushri23-code/Oral_Cancer_Risk_Prediction/README.md

 Project Overview

 This project is a web-based application that predicts the risk of oral cancer based on user inputs including personal, lifestyle, and oral health-related factors.
-The application uses a machine learning model (Logistic Regression) trained on a text and tabular dataset to provide risk prediction as Low, Medium, or High.
+The application uses a machine learning model (Random Forest) trained on a text and tabular dataset to provide risk prediction as Low, Medium, or High.

 The system also maintains a history of all predictions for review and analysis.